giraldiego/NOIR/SETUP.md

 No Hotfixes requiered for this version yet.

-Right now there are two mods for handling death in testing phase, Ashes and Death is Highly Overrated, choose only one of them or none, but no both.
-Read the Nexus and decide yourself, play and give me feedback of your experience on Discord.
+Right now we are testing two mods for handling the death of the PC in a different way, Ashes (used in Ultimate Skyrim) and Death is Highly Overrated (used in Total Skyrim Overhaul), choose only one of them or none, but no both.
+Read the Nexus page and decide yourself, give me your feedback on Discord.

 [Old issues (not anymore)](#Previous-issues)